javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 We've got a "richer" wrapper.

-Other traps exist: the full list is in the beginning of this chapter.
+Other traps exist: the full list is in the beginning of this article.
 Their usage pattern is similar to the above.

 ## Reflect